Codecademy-Curriculum/AI-Engineer-Career-Path-Capstone-Trip-Planner/README.md

 # Trip Planner Capstone (Streamlit)

-A consumer-style “fun” capstone project for an AI Engineer career path: a trip planner app that uses an LLM agent + tool-calling to build a multi-day itinerary for any city, pulls live points-of-interest (POIs) from OpenStreetMap, optionally grounds suggestions with Wikivoyage snippets (RAG), and includes a lightweight feedback loop that improves results over time.
+AI Engineer career path: a trip planner app that uses an LLM agent + tool-calling to build a multi-day itinerary for any city, pulls live points-of-interest (POIs) from OpenStreetMap, optionally grounds suggestions with Wikivoyage snippets (RAG), and includes a lightweight feedback loop that improves results over time.

 ---